garussell/road_trip_planner_be/README.md

 ## Learning Goals
 - Practice geolocation services and integration of multiple APIs as a microservice.
-- Practice permission using `bcrypt` with password_digest
+- Practice permission using `bcrypt` with password_digest.
-- Utilize ErrorSerializer and JSONAPI formatting
+- Utilize ErrorSerializer and JSONAPI formatting.
--
+- Impliment `caching` to speed up process when search query includes location / city & state or latitude & longitude.

 ## Project Description